On Measures of Biases and Harms in NLP: Documenting Bias Measures

-\item \textbf{What is the definition of bias?
-How does this definition align with normative definitions of harm?} For a measure to be a valid quantification of bias, the notion of ``bias'' has to be well-defined and related to what is measured.
-More explicitly bridging the gap between bias metrics and harms can drive progress in fair NLP. \item \textbf{What language and culture (if any) is the bias and measure relevant in?} \item \textbf{What social biases or stereotypes are evaluated?
-What other types can the metric be extended to?} What about intersectional identities?
-This question is intended to obtain a list of the specific demographic groups a bias metric has been shown to be useful for. \item \textbf{If a demographic attribute is split into groups for measurement of bias, how many groups have been considered?} What is the justification for the grouping?
-This question is to understand the scope of the measure and assess its inclusivity. \item \textbf{What is the source of bias that is measured?} Social biases creep into NLP models in different ways - the data used to derive representations, the model(and parameters) used, etc. The bias measured can be from one or all sources and needs to be acknowledged and when possible, disambiguated. \item \textbf{What tasks or applications is this bias metric useful for?} Following on the previous question, is this measure effective to check on any language representations for social biases irrespective of application?
+\item \textbf{How does this definition align with normative definitions of harm?} For a measure to be a valid quantification of bias, the notion of ``bias'' has to be well-defined and related to what is measured.
+More explicitly bridging the gap between bias metrics and harms can tangibly disambiguate between innocuous model errors and potential harms downstream. \item \textbf{If the bias measure measures more than one harm, are the harms conflated in one measurement or separable?} A single instance of language may represent/cause multiple forms of harm (e.g., some Stereotyping harms may also be Dehumanization harms).
+Does the measure provide a method for measuring multiple harms separately as well as in aggregate (e.g., are subsets of the underlying data tagged along multiple axes)? \item \textbf{What language and culture is the bias and measure most relevant to?} \item \textbf{ What other contexts can the measure be extended to?} This question is intended to obtain a list of the specific demographic groups and locales a bias measure has been shown to be useful for. \item \textbf{If a demographic attribute is split into groups for measurement of bias, how many groups have been considered?} What is the justification for the grouping?
+Have prominent/consequential intersectional identities been considered?
+This question is to understand the scope of the measure and assess its coverage. \item \textbf{What is the source of bias that is measured?} Social biases creep into NLP models in different ways - the data used to derive representations, the model (and parameters) used, etc. The bias measured can be from one or all sources and needs to be acknowledged and when possible, disambiguated. \item \textbf{What tasks or applications is this bias measure useful for?} Is this measure effective to check on any language representations for social biases irrespective of application?
 Or is there a specific task where this is most applicable? \end{itemize}